Param-Harrison/kidzode/public/courses/pixel-heroes/chatbot_name.md

 # Chatbot Remembers Your Name

 Make your chatbot remember and use your name!

-## What to Do
-1. Press Run
-2. Tell it your name!
+Press Run and tell it your name - watch it use your name in every response!

 ```python
 print("=== MY PERSONAL CHATBOT ===")